- Section VI - 1.00(B) UMB ADA POLICY ON EMPLOYMENT

-The University of Maryland, Baltimore (the University) is firmly committed to the principles of equal access and opportunity for persons with disabilities in compliance with the Americans with Disabilities Act of 1990 (ADA), the Americans with Disabilities Act Amendments Act of 2008 (ADAAA), and Section 504 of the Rehabilitation Act of 1973.
-This policy applies to all University faculty, staff, and applicants for employment.
-Retaliation against an individual with a disability for utilizing this policy is prohibited.
+The University of Maryland, Baltimore (the University) is firmly committed to the principles of equal access and opportunity for persons with disabilities in compliance with the Americans with Disabilities Act of 1990 (ADA), the Americans with Disabilities Act Amendments Act (ADAAA), and Section 504 of the Rehabilitation Act of 1973.
+This policy applies to all University faculty, staff, and applicants for University employment.

 II.
 Terms and Definitions